Bianca01950/Rainbow-Poem/README.md

 # Portfolio
 Repo for my portfolio

-This is a portfolio piece by Bianca Romero
+This is a portfolio piece
+By Bianca Romero